merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

         }

         if self.interacdome_data_dir and args.reset:
-            raise ConfigError("You are attempting to run Interacdome setup on a non-default data directory (%s) using the --reset flag. "
+            raise ConfigError("You are attempting to run InteracDome setup on a non-default data directory (%s) using the --reset flag. "
                               "To avoid automatically deleting a directory that may be important to you, anvi'o refuses to reset "
                               "directories that have been specified with --interacdome-data-dir.
 If you really want to get rid of this "
-                              "directory and regenerate it with Interacdome data inside, then please remove the directory yourself using "
+                              "directory and regenerate it with InteracDome data inside, then please remove the directory yourself using "
                               "a command like `rm -r %s`.
 We are sorry to make you go through this extra trouble, but it really is "
                               "the safest way to handle things." % (self.interacdome_data_dir, self.interacdome_data_dir))

         if not self.interacdome_data_dir:
             self.interacdome_data_dir = constants.default_interacdome_data_path

-        self.run.warning('', header='Setting up Interacdome', lc='yellow')
+        self.run.warning('', header='Setting up InteracDome', lc='yellow')
         self.run.info('Data directory', self.interacdome_data_dir)
         self.run.info('Reset contents', args.reset)